 Epidural injections don't work for everyone and even if it does work, it can take several days for you to feel the effect.
 Your pain may even get worse before it starts to get better from the epidural.
 It's a good idea to keep a pain diary as this can help your doctor to see whether or not the injection has worked for you.

-This information is intended to help you understand the advantages and disadvantages of radiofrequency denervation.
+This information is intended to help you understand the advantages and disadvantages of having an epidural injection for lower back and leg pain.
 Think about how important each particular issue is to you.
 You and your doctor can work together to make a decision that's right for you.
 Your decision will be based on your doctor’s expert opinion and your personal values and preferences.

 - An epidural injection may reduce your pain for a short time.
 This can improve your quality of life and make it easier to get about and get on with your normal daily activities in the short term.

 - If the epidural injection helps to reduce your pain, you may find it easier to do physiotherapy or other rehabilitation.
 This may help to improve your back problem in the long term.

 - You might not get any pain relief from epidural injections.